Libensemble/libensemble/docs/platforms/theta.rst

 Balsam Runs
 ^^^^^^^^^^^

-Here is an example Balsam submission script It requires a pre-initialized (but not activated) postgresql_ database:
+Here is an example Balsam submission script.
+It requires a pre-initialized (but not activated) postgresql_ database.
+Note, the example runs libEnsemble over two dedicated nodes, reserving the other 127 nodes for launched applications. libEnsemble is run with MPI on 128 processors (one manager and 127 workers).:

 .. code-block:: bash

     #!/bin/bash -x
     #COBALT -t 60
     #COBALT -O libE_test
-    #COBALT -n 128
+    #COBALT -n 129
     #COBALT -q default
     #COBALT -A [project]